Translate This Page

 3-Developing the skills of reading and writing.

-4-Practising Knowledge, attitudes, culture, social values,
+4-Practising Knowledge, attitudes, culture, social

-competences, fun and performance.
+values, competences, fun and performance.

-5-Achieving relevance and learners' needs, interests
+5-Achieving relevance and learners' needs and abilities.

 6-Acquiring skills and experiences to solve real

-life problems.
+problems.

 2-The objectives: